lazymeadow/gorilla-groove/backend/README.md

 FFmpeg is used to convert files to OGG format.
 It will need to be installed from https://www.ffmpeg.org/download.html Once installed, edit `/config/application.properties` and setup `spring.data.ffmpeg.binary.location` to be the location to the FFmpeg binaries.
-Setup `spring.data.ffmpeg.output.location` to be some value for music to be exported to when converted

 ## Running